If you’ve ever researched about rodents, you would know that they have poor vision.

 Just because it is common doesn’t mean it isn’t something serious.

-Vitamins are the most essential nutrients that boost eyesight.
+Vitamins are the most essential nutrients that enhance eyesight.

 Other than their regular meals, you can add in a few treats or extra portions from the following suggestions to help improve their sight gradually.